Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: A New Perspective on Training DFMs

-In Bayesian DA methods that aim to optimize the initial state, the background error covariance matrix $\textbf{B}$ is crucial to enforcing multivariate physical consistency~\cite{bannisterReviewForecastError2008}.
-Specifically, the off-diagonal components of $\textbf{B}$ encode cross-variable and spatial correlations, enabling the analysis to adjust multiple variables simultaneously.
-In practice, these covariances are essential to ensure that the optimized state remains consistent with known physical relationships, such as geostrophic balance~\cite{bannisterReviewForecastError2008}.
-Analogously, when training a forecast model by optimizing its parameters, the error covariance matrix of the reanalysis data $\textbf{A}_i$ should serve a comparable role.
-However, most ML-based forecast models ignore this structure and instead assume $\textbf{A}_i$ to be diagonal.
-Below, we show how this simplification leads to blurred forecasts.
+In Bayesian DA methods that optimize the initial state, the covariance structure of the background error covariance matrix $\mathbf{B}$ encodes correlations among variables and thereby allows the analysis to adjust multiple variables simultaneously, which is crucial for physical consistency and realistic spatial structure~\cite{bannisterReviewForecastError2008}.
+Analogously, when optimizing a forecast model by optimizing its parameters, the covariance part of $\mathbf{A}_i$ should play a comparable role in guiding the model toward physically realistic trajectories.
+Below, we show how neglecting the covariance structure leads to physically unrealistic forecasts.